christophhart/hise_documentation/scripting/scripting-in-hise/javascript.md

 ```

 Note that JavaScript functions are themselves objects and you can add or change properties on them just like on objects we've seen in the Objects section.

+Take a look at [inline functions](/scripting/scripting-in-hise/additions-in-hise#inline-functions) for function with scope.